 - Provides employer contribution calculations

-For manual calculations based on your pay period and income level, consider using payroll deduction tables T4032-AB.
+For manual calculations based on your pay period and income level, consider using the T4032-AB payroll deduction tables.
 This method needs a deep understanding of each factor that affects the final amount.

 Understanding Gross Pay in Alberta